ableron/ableron-java/README.md

    * `404`, `405`, `410`, `414`,
    * `501`

+### Cache-Control
+The transclusion result provides a max-age for the content with all includes resolved, based on the fragment with the lowest expiration time.
+I.e. the fragment with the lowest expiration time defines the max-age of the page.

 ## Contributing
 Contributions are greatly appreciated.
 To contribute you can either simply open an issue or fork the repository and create a pull request:
 1. Fork this repository